This article was originally written in 2009 and was revised in 2019.

 One time we were living in a little apartment on the Canadian border in the Pacific Northwest, considered the blackest hole for Christianity in North America.
 I wanted to reach those people with a witness through a radio program.
 But I needed a certain amount of money to get on the air.
 We prayed about it but told no one of our need.
 Then I got an email message from PayPal that someone had donated just what we needed.

 There are many instances that would be instantly recognized by the people God has used, and I don’t want to embarrass anyone.
 And then there are the bargains God has thrown our way, such as finding a used double-wide mobile home for just what we could afford to pay cash.
 It will never be in Better Homes and Gardens, but it is perfect for our needs (including an extra bedroom for my office and a nook for our school room).
 And we don’t owe a penny on it.
-We shop in consignment and thrift shops (where I once found three very expensive, nearly new men’s suits that fit me for one-hundredth their value—the price tags were still in the pockets), prepare most food from scratch, have a seven year old minivan (that was given to us when it was one year old), and a fourteen year old washer.
+We shop in consignment and thrift shops (where I once found three very expensive, nearly new men’s suits that fit me for one-hundredth their value—the price tags were still in the pockets), have a seventeen-year-old minivan (that was given to us when it was one year old), and a twenty-four-year-old washer that still works perfectly.

 By the way, all of this is typical.
-For example, homeschooling mother, Mrs. Kimberly Eddy, writes that her family lives near the poverty level ( “Can God Provide?
-Even Beyond the Budget?” ).
+For example, homeschooling mother, Mrs. Kimberly Eddy, writes that her family lives near the poverty level .
 Yet they are able to generously give to their church and show hospitality to others.
 She says that she could fill a book with her blessings and lists some.
 I will give just a few:

 - God provided the money and materials to repair both porches (which were very unsafe).